Today, I’m going to help you find the best propane smoker on the market today, to suit your own particular needs and budget.

 Breaking in Your New Smoker

 Once you buy and assemble your smoker, and it’s standing tall on your back deck, you need to break it in.
 Don’t cook in it yet!
-Just like with a new iron skillet or any smoker, you need to “season” it.
+Just like with a new iron skillet or any outdoor cooker, you need to “season” it.

-If you have any comments about these gas smoker reviews or have experience with any of the vertical propane smokers mentioned here, please let us know.
+If you have any comments about these gas smoker reviews or have experience with any of the propane smokers mentioned here, please let us know your thoughts below.